nisayana/git-workflow-branching/README.md

 ## Demonstrate Pushing Branches

-We've created a new branch, committed some changes, and now we should push this branch up to our remote, which is the GitHub repo.
+We've created a new branch, committed some changes, and now we should push this branch up to our remote repo, a GitHub repo.
 The `git push` command takes two arguments: The remote name, commonly `origin` and the branch name, commonly `master`.
+The remote `origin` is the conventional name for the default remote.
+Just like how `master` is the default name for the default branch.

 If we have a branch that does not exist on the remote repository, we use: